Linda Brandt Research Award for Physician Assistant Postgraduate Training

 - Students and Residents should identify a mentor or mentor team.
 Up to 3 persons may be included.
-Mentor identification is optional for graduates and other professionals.
-However, mentor identification is encouraged for those with limited experience in research.
+Mentor identification is optional for graduates and other professionals; however, mentor identification is encouraged for those with limited experience in research.

-- Importance to PA Post-Graduate Education
+- Relevance to PA Postgraduate Education

 - Feasibility and likelihood of completion (timeline, mentor, facility, etc)